Get

 Image Credit: alex-meier, Unsplash

 Pointed pattern cats have faces and feet that are darker than the rest of their bodies.
-This is common among Siamese cats.
-Seal-point breeds also commonly have this coat pattern.
+This pattern is common among Siamese and related breeds and is caused by temperature-sensitive pigmentation.
+Seal point is one specific color variation within this pattern.
 These aren’t true bicolor cats, and the genetics of each cat determine how dark the points will get.

 9. Tortoiseshell Cat Pattern